justinmeiners/efficient-programming-with-components/03_singleton.md

     As the name suggests, the book studies patterns of ways to organize code and objects to solve common problems while aiming to preserve modularity and flexibility.

-[^singleton]: A [singleton](https://www.oodesign.com/singleton-pattern.html) in object oriented programming is a class which is indented to have one instance,
+[^singleton]: A [singleton](https://www.oodesign.com/singleton-pattern.html) in object oriented programming is a class which is intended to have one instance,
     or at least one canonical instance, which all code can reference.

 [gof]: https://en.wikipedia.org/wiki/Design_Patterns